 If you wait an hour after feeding, you will get more milk.
 But that is because it is coming out of the next feeding.

-Scientific research has shown that when a woman uses an electric breast pump in combination with the hands-on method of pumping, she will make more milk (Source).
+Scientific research has shown that when a woman uses an electric breast pump in combination with the hands-on method of pumping, she will make more milk overall (Source).
+It will also get more milk out when you pump.

 Hands-on pumping is when you massage and compress your breasts during and right after pumping.
 You will need a hands-free pumping bra or tank to do this.